ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Domain Control Validation allows a User to demonstrate to an Application Service Provider that they have enough control over a domain to place a DNS challenge provided by Application Service Provider into the domain.
 Because the challenge becomes publically visible as soon as it is placed into the DNS, the security properties rely on the causal relationship between the Application Service Provider generating a specific challenge and the challenge appearing in the DNS at a specified location.
 Domain Control Validation can be used either as a one-off or for a persistent validation depending on the application scenario:

-* As a one-off validation, the Validation Record is time-bound and it can be removed once its presence is confirmed by the Application Service Provider.
+* As a one-off validation, the Validation Record is time-bound, and it can be removed once its presence is confirmed by the Application Service Provider.
 These are appropriate when the validation is being performed as part of an action such as requesting certificate issuance.

 * As a persistent validation, the introduction of the Validation Record into the domain demonstrates to the Application Service Provider that the User had control over the domain at that time, and its continued presence demonstrates only that either the DNS Administrator of the domain has left the Validation Record in-place (perhaps unintentionally) or that a new owner of the domain has re-introduced the Validation Record.
 The validation can be revoked by removing the Validation Record although this revocation will not be noticed until the Application Service Provider next checks for the presence of the record.